X-lab2017/oss101/Assignments/Assignment-typo.md

 The querent has specified the environment, read the FAQ, is showing the error, and is not assuming his problems are someone else's fault.
 This one might be worth some attention.

-**Stupid:** I'm having problams with my motherboard.
+**Stupid:** I'm having problems with my motherboard.
 Can anybody help?

 J. Random Hacker's response to this is likely to be "Right.
 Do you need burping and diapering, too?" followed by a punch of the delete key.